Trochenbrod: The Holocaust

-Upon the invasion of the Ukrainian SSR and the establishment of Reichskommissariat Ukraine, Erich Koch inspected the old Radziwill holdings that the Bolsheviks had not managed to destroy and with Hitler's permission claimed it for himself.
-He instructed the Kreislandwirt, the official in charge of Tsuman district, to liquidate all Ukrainian villages on the former Radziwill territory.
-These included but were not limited to Klubochyn, Sylne and Horodyshche.
-Koch dispatched the Sicherheitsdienst [SD] to facilitate the clearing of his new residence, one of few Polish residents in Klubochyn, a man named Galicki prepared the list handed to the Secret Police, almost all residents of Klubochyn were on the list.
-In mid 1942 an SD unit arrived in Klubochyn in the night and locked the Ukrainian inhabitants in a barn at dusk.
-Those in the barn were executed by machine gun fire and the barn was then set on fire.

-According to eye-witness Stepan Radion, after the destruction of Klubochyn and its residents, the Kreislandwirt seized the remaining property left in the village and brought them to Tsuman, where Poles were heard rejoicing-"Now you have your Ukraine.
-We will finish all of you off now".

-The Germans then returned to Tsumna, where 150 Ukrainians included from the neighbouring village of Bashlyky were ordered to dig pits into which they fell after being machine-gunned.
-Also after Klubochyn the residents of Malyntsi were burned alive in the village church whilst "similar pogroms of Ukrainians took place in Mylovtsi and other villages'.

-The Polish individual responsible for preparing the list for the Sicherheitsdienst was executed by the Ukrainian nationalist underground.
-It is alleged that the Ukrainian Insurgents also killed a number of Germans in the surrounding area.

 After the end of World War II, the Jewish survivors from Trochenbrod, numbering between 33 and 40, lived in the area of nearby Lutsk.
+The last living Holocaust survivor from Trochenbrod was Baisa-Ruchel Potash (Betty Potash Gold), who died in 2014.

 Trochenbrod in literature

 A fictionalized historical portrayal of the shtetl life at Trachimbrod was featured in the 2002 non-fiction novel Everything Is Illuminated by Jonathan Safran Foer as well as in the 2005 film based on the novel.

-Safran Foer, whose father and grandfather came from Trochenbrod, depicts fictionalized events in the village beginning in 1791 – the year in which the shtetl was first named – until 1942, when it was destroyed in the war.
+Safran Foer, whose grandfather came from Trochenbrod, depicts fictionalized events in the village beginning in 1791 – the year in which the shtetl was first named – until 1942, when it was destroyed in the war.
 Safran Foer's modern-day protagonist (who goes by the author's name and also by the name "Hero", or "the Collector" in the film version) comes to contemporary Ukraine to look for a woman named Augustine, who saved his grandfather in the war.
 The novel was criticized for omitting numerous historical details and distorting history by a reviewer from Ukraine published by The Prague Post online.

 Beyond Trochenbrod, a memoir of a childhood in Trochenbrod disrupted by the Holocaust, was published in 2014.
-The author, Betty Gold, also gave oral testimonies on the events.
+The author, Betty Potash Gold, also gave oral testimonies on the events.